 Alain Ledon received Masters Degrees in Computer Science from New York University and Financial Engineering from Baruch College.
 He is currently a Director of Risk Engineering at Ally Bank, and was a Senior Quant Developer for the Portfolio Analytics Group in Bank of America prior to that.
 Alain is an adjunct professor at Baruch College where he teaches the Object Oriented Programming in Finance course.

 Andrew Lesniewski is an expert in quantitative finance and financial engineering and has sixteen years of industrial experience in quantitative research and modeling, risk management, and trading.
 He is known in the financial industry for his work on the popular SABR model.
 Prior to joining the faculty of Baruch, Dr. Lesniewski was the Head of Financial Engineering at the DTCC, the world’s largest clearing house.
 Prior to that, he was the Head of Quantitative Research at Ellington Management Group, a multibillion dollar hedge fund in Greenwich, CT, and the Head of FIRST, the quantitative research team in charge of fixed income modeling, in the New York office of BNP Paribas.
 He also worked there as a trader in charge of a number of portfolios of structured interest rate options.
 Before moving to finance in 1997, he was on the faculty of Harvard University.
-Mr. Lesniewski holds a PhD in Mathematics from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
+Andrew holds a PhD in Mathematics from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
 Dr. Lesniewski is the Curriculum Director of the Baruch MFE Program.

 Terrence F. Martell is on the faculty of the finance department in the Zicklin School of Business at Baruch College.
 He has written extensively on numerous aspects of commodity and financial markets.
 Before coming to Baruch, he was a senior vice president and the chief economist at COMEX in New York and Washington.
 He holds a BA in finance from Iona College and a PhD in finance from Penn State.